ShamillFazal/ShamillFazal/README.md

 - ⚡ Former Electrician

-- 🔭 Full Stack Developer in training!
+- 🔭 Junior Full Stack Developer!

 - 🌱 Huge passion for the health/fitness & the great outdoors